dedboi777/TMFS/README.md

 # Execution:
   1- Formatting the disk:
       .
 You enter "util" directory and execute the file in 			it.
 It will then provide you with how you must 				address the command depending on ceratin condition.
         eg: ./osutil format c
+		IMPORTANT NOTE: I only provided a wrapper function 			for formatting, but not for anything else.
   2- Printing information about the disk:
       .
   3-  Return information about a file: